CloudLabsAI-Azure/ms_demo/Ignite-25/Exercise-1.md

 3. Review the AI-generated comments for the columns, then click on **close** and in Unsaved Changes select **Discard changes**.

+ > Note : Don't click on Save all.

  ![Task-2.3_1.png](./media/up5.png)

 4. To view the lineage, select the **Lineage** tab and review the details in that section.
 Additionally, click on **See Lineage Graph** to view a visual representation of the data flow.